Digital-Media/mongoshop/EXERCISES.md

 Finish [hyp3ue8_t2](#hyp3ue8_t2).

 ## hyp3ue10_t2

+### Working with the doctrine Framework to access MongoDB from PHP

 Adapt the Example Doctrine to work with a collection `orders`.
 Use the Class `MyCart` as a starting point and add routes to `/public/index.php`.
 See